 A variety of treatment options mean that Bellingham Urology Group will ensure you get the proper treatment for your particular type of cancer.
 Many procedures can take place in the outpatient setting in our Ambulatory Surgery Center.

-Should more extensive surgical intervention become necessary, Dr. Orton’s nine years’ experience with robotic surgical technique offers you the same oncological surgery, but minimizes pain, bleeding and time away from your normal activities.
+Should more extensive surgical intervention become necessary, Our experience with robotic surgical technique offers you the same oncological surgery, but minimizes pain, bleeding and time away from your normal activities.